fundead/TFTP-golang/README.md

 ## Tests

 for the server are located in `lib/tftpserver_test.go` and are integration-style tests.

-When ran within Visual Studio Code, these will output the requestLog to `lib/`.
+These seem to like being run with `go test` within `lib/`, Visual Studio Code seems to be flaky running them on my machine.

 ## Author